 Here are a couple of suggestions for where to stay in Sydney that will meet everyone’s requirements.
 We have also written an extensive guide on Where to stay in Sydney.

 There’s no denying that Sydney is a very expensive city, and if you flew in from the other side of the world, you likely already paid a lot to get here.
 If you want to cut back on accommodation costs, you can stay at a quality hostel run by YHA.
 You’ll find backpackers hostels all over, but Sydney Harbour YHA is the only one with a rooftop overlooking the Opera House and Harbour Bridge.
 A bed in a dorm begins at AU$33 per night, while private rooms and even four-bed family rooms can be booked at fluctuating prices.
+Check out this guide on the Best Hostels in Sydney to get a better idea.

 For more luxurious accommodation, look into the Meriton Suites.
 There are 13 locations spread across Sydney, with Meriton Suites Pitt Street being a top pick.
 There are studios, three-bedroom apartment suites and even stunning penthouses.
 All options have a private balcony, built-in wardrobe, kitchen facilities, laundry, espresso machine and living area.
 The decor is modern and contemporary, and the ladies at front reception are happy to provide you with their favourite cafe and restaurant recommendations.
 It’s also a short walk from Hyde Park in the heart of the CBD.